aerospacemc/space-debris-tracker/BRANCH_INFO.md

-# Branch: Phase 2: Filtering and Initial Risk Assessment
+# Branch: Phase 2: Risk Asessment Conjunction Analysis

 Purpose: This repository serves as the home for code developed and tested specifically for Phase 1 of the project.